Optimal transport-based machine learning to match specific patterns: application to the detection of molecular

-It is known that the miRNAs and their target mRNAs exhibit a many-to-many mirroring relationship.
-We conduct our analysis under the biological hypothesis that if a miRNA induces the degradation of a target mRNA or blocks its translation into proteins, or both, then the profile $y_{n}$ of the former should be similar to minus the profile $x_{m}$ of the latter.
-However, we acknowledge that the actual mirroring relationships can be more or less acute (\textit{e.g.}, due to threshold effects, or to multiple miRNAs targeting the same mRNA, or to a single miRNA targeting several mRNAs).
-Therefore, our algorithms will learn from the data a relevant transformation close to minus identity but not necessarily equal to it.
+Informally, we look for couples $(m, n)\in\llbracket M\rrbracket \times \llbracket N\rrbracket:=\{1,\ldots,M\} \times \{1,\ldots,N\}$ such that the $n$th miRNA induces the degradation of the $m$th mRNA or blocks its translation into proteins, or both.
+We are guided by the strong biological hypothesis that, if that is the case, then the profile $y_{n}$ of the former is similar to minus the profile $x_{m}$ of the latter -- then $x_{m}$ and $y_{n}$ exhibit what we call a mirroring relationship.
+Of note, it is expected that a single miRNA can target several mRNAs.

+The actual mirroring relationships can be more or less acute, for instance because of threshold effects, or of multiple miRNAs targeting the same mRNA, or of a single miRNA targeting several mRNAs.
+Therefore, instead of rigidly using comparisons between $-x_{m}$ and $y_{n}$, our algorithms will learn from the data a relevant transformation $\theta\in\Theta$ (in a parametric class $\Theta$ of transformations that includes minus the identity) and use comparisons between $\theta(x_{m})$ and $y_{n}$.

 Figure~\ref{fig:Mir20b} exhibits two profiles $x_{m}$ and $y_{n}$ that showcase a mirrored similarity.
 The corresponding miRNA and mRNA, Mir20b (which may inhibit cerebral ischemia-induced inflammation in rats~\cite{ZWDSL19}) and the Aryl-Hydrocarbon Receptor Repressor (Ahrr), are believed to interact in the striatum of HD model knock-in mice~\cite{megret:inserm-02512089}.